department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/vgli.md

   - heading: More information about your benefits
     links:
     - url: /life-insurance/manage-your-policy/
-      title: Access Your Policy Online
+      title: Access your policy online
       description: Already have VA life insurance?
 Access your policy online.
     - url: /life-insurance/totally-disabled-or-terminally-ill/
-      title: Claims for Disabled and Terminally Ill Policyholders
+      title: Claims for disabled and terminally ill policyholders
       description: If you become totally disabled or terminally ill, find out if you can get certain benefits.
 aliases:
   - /life-insurance/options-and-eligibility/vgli/